Thoughts on Patriotism

 “Civil religion is neither bona fide religion nor ordinary patriotism, but a new alloy formed by blending religion with nationalism.
 If civil religions were bona fide religions then one would expect to find a soft side to them, teaching love of neighbor and upholding peace and compassion.
 But this is not the case.” —Stjepan Mestrovic

-John McCain proclaims the United States to be “the greatest force for good in the world today.”
+John McCain proclaimed the United States to be “the greatest force for good in the world today.”
 No, John, that honor goes to the kingdom of God.

-Another expression of America-worship: “America is still the last, best hope of mankind on earth.” - Newt Gingrich
+Another expression of America-worship, this one from Newt Gingrich: “America is still the last, best hope of mankind on earth.”
+I thought Jesus was the last, best hope of mankind.

 Former vice president Dick Cheney said on 2/4/09 that protecting the country’s security is “a tough, mean, dirty, nasty business.
 These are evil people.
 And we’re not going to win this fight by turning the other cheek.”
 Then I guess this isn’t a Christian nation.